Potential fourth victim of serial killer found in Tampa

-A Florida man walking to church to feed the homeless is believed to have become the fourth victim of a serial killer terrorizing Tampa.
+TAMPA, Fla. — A Florida man walking to church to feed the homeless is believed to have become the fourth victim of a serial killer shooting people at random in Tampa.

-Ronald Felton was fatally shot just blocks from a memorial honoring three people who were killed within days of one another in the neighborhood of Seminole Heights in Tampa.
+Ronald Felton, 60, was fatally shot just blocks from a memorial honoring three people who were killed within days of one another last month in the neighborhood of Seminole Heights in Tampa.

-Tampa Police Department Public Information Officer Steve Hegarty said it is not known if the death is connected to the three October murders, but said it will be treated as such until authorities can rule it out.
+A spokesman for the Tampa Police Department, Officer Steve Hegarty, said it is not known if the shooting is connected to the three murders in October, but said it will be treated as such until authorities can rule it out.

 As police scoured the area for a suspect, residents were told to lock their doors and stay in place.

-Felton, a father of three adult children, was on his way to feed the homeless at New Seasons Apostolic church when he was shot, his brother told NBC News.
-James Felton said when his 60-year-old sibling wasn't at his construction job, he spent every Tuesday and Thursday morning at the church.
+Felton, a father of three adult children, was on his way to feed the homeless at New Seasons Apostolic Church when he was shot, his brother James Felton told NBC News.
+James Felton said when his brother wasn't at his construction job, he spent every Tuesday and Thursday morning at the church.

-Ronald Felton was on the phone with his twin brother just moments before the shooting took place.
+Ronald Felton spoke to his twin brother, Reggie, on the phone Tuesday morning about half an hour before the shooting took place.

-"The people he works with were already there and they heard four shots," James Felton told NBC News.
-"His twin brother didn't hear it."
+James Felton, 59, said the people Ronald worked with at the church were already there, and "they heard four shots."

 Related: Tampa Police Releases New Video in Hunt for Clues Related to Possible Serial Killings

-A massive police presence descended on the neighborhood, and as of 7:30 a.m., many streets had been closed, according to NBC News affiliate WFLA.
+Reggie Felton, 60, and Cunningham said they don't hate the person who shot their brother, but hope the person turns themselves in.

-Interim Tampa Police Chief Brian Dugan said police believed the suspect was still in the neighborhood and that officers were knocking on doors in addition to deploying K-9 units and helicopter searches.
+"I don’t hate him.
+He just didn’t have to take him like that," Reggie Felton said of the suspect.

-Dugan also urged Tampa residents who own firearms to ensure they know where their guns are.
+The Tampa Police Department's interim chief, Brian Dugan, said that police believed the suspect was still in the neighborhood and that officers had knocked on approximately 1,900 doors in addition to deploying K-9 units and helicopter searches.

-"If you own a firearm of any type, we need you to verify that it’s where it needs to be," Dugan said.
+Dugan urged Tampa residents who own firearms to ensure they know where their guns are.

-Police have already knocked on approximately 1,900 doors in an attempt to gather information about the slayings, Dugan said.
+"If you own a firearm of any type, we need you to verify that it’s where it needs to be," he said.

 The first killing took place on Oct.
 9 when Benjamin Mitchell, 22, was shot in Seminole Heights while waiting for a bus.

-Monica Hoffa, 32, was found dead in a vacant lot on Oct.
-13 after being shot.
+Monica Hoffa, 32, was found shot dead in a vacant lot on Oct.
+13.

 While walking on Oct.
 19, Anthony Naiboa, 20, was shot and killed.

-Investigators have not said what evidence ties the three initial crimes together, or whether they have forensics that show the same weapon was used in all of them.
+Investigators have not said what evidence ties the first three shootings together, or whether they have forensics that show the same weapon was used.

-“My understanding from talking to one of the detectives is that they have 750 leads called in and that’s a mountain of information to go through one by one," Kenny Hoffa, Monica Hoffa's father, said.
+“My understanding from talking to one of the detectives is that they have 750 leads called in, and that’s a mountain of information to go through one by one," Kenny Hoffa, Monica's father, said.
 "I’m just praying one of those leads ... pans out.

 "I hope they bring him to justice today and I’ll be on my way to Tampa — just to look him in his eyes.
 He’s got some answering to do.
 We, and now it sounds like three other families, deserve answers," Hoffa said.